Old Warden Tunnel

-Old Warden Tunnel is an abandoned railway tunnel near the village of Old Warden in Bedfordshire.
+The Old Warden Tunnel is a disused railway tunnel on the former Bedford and Hitchin railway line, near the village of Old Warden in Bedfordshire.

 History

-The tunnel was built as part of the Midland Railway connecting Bedford and Hitchin, and from there to London between 1853 and 1857.
-Contrary to popular belief the line lost its passenger services before the cuts of Dr. Beeching, they were withdrawn on 1 January 1962 along with goods services between Hitchin and Shefford.
+The tunnel was built as part of the Midland Railway connecting Bedford and Hitchin.
+Construction began in 1853 and the line opened on 7 May 1857.
+It was operable for over 100 years before losing its passenger services a year before the Beeching Axe on 1 January 1962.
 Goods services between Shefford and Bedford succumbed to the Beeching Axe on 28 December 1964.

+Construction

-Built of blue engineering bricks, the tunnel is ovoid in shape and runs at a very slight gradient to allow drainage; however, it is perfectly straight.
+Built of blue engineering bricks, the tunnel is ovoid in shape and runs at a very slight gradient to allow drainage; however, it is perfectly straight in alignment.

 The tunnel has no blast relief ducts, due to its lack of curves and relatively short length, allowing good air passage.
 Regular niches were cut into the wall to allow maintenance on the permanent way during running hours.
-Finally, both portals were capped with stone and it covers a total length of 882 yd.
+Both portals were capped with stone and it covers a total length of 882 yd.

-This was also seen in the film Those Magnificent Men in Their Flying Machines The location where Sir Percy's aircraft lands on a train is the now closed line from Bedford to Hitchin.
-The tunnel into which they fly is the Old Warden Tunnel near the village of the same name in Bedfordshire; the tunnel had only recently been closed, and in the panning shot through the railway cutting, the cooling towers of the now-demolished Goldington power station can be seen.
+The tunnel can be seen in the film Those Magnificent Men in Their Flying Machines into which they fly.
+The location where Sir Percy's aircraft lands on a train is the same disused line from Bedford to Hitchin.
+The tunnel had only recently been closed, and in the panning shot through the railway cutting, the cooling towers of the now-demolished Goldington power station can be seen.

 The tunnel today

-The tunnel has lain derelict for over 40 years, but is in fair condition, with the Hitchin end back-filled to within 7 ft of the tunnel roof and the Bedford end bricked up with gratings to allow access for bats.
-However, public access holes have been closed at both ends.
+The tunnel has lain derelict for over 60 years, but is in fair condition, with the southern (Hitchin) end back-filled to within 7 ft of the tunnel roof and the northern (Bedford) end bricked up with gratings to allow access for bats.
+However, public access has been closed at both ends.
 Entrance to the tunnel is not recommended, due to bats and standing water accumulation.
-The Bedford Portal is still visible in its cutting, but the Hitchin Portal is entirely covered in undergrowth.
+The northern portal is still visible in its cutting, but the southern portal is entirely covered in undergrowth.